About

 Shipped to order

-We pack with insulated boxes and breather bags.
-Live arrival guaranteed.
+We pack for live shipping with insulated boxes and breather bags.
+Live arrival is guaranteed under the posted shipping policy.

 What we won't do